MitocGroup/www/views/blog/posts/2019/09/terraform-module-components-for-aws-landing-zone-solution.md

 ### Immutable Nature of Landing Zone Components
 AWS Landing Zone solution addresses the challenge of managing multiple accounts in a faster and more secure manner, following AWS best practices.
 AWS empowers customers to use immutable patterns for resource allocation, but the complexity of managing terraform or cloudformation scripts that manages those resources is still pretty big.

 That is why terraform module for AWS Landing Zone is designed to be dynamic, therefore reducing management complexity while still keeping high level of security.
-Each element of `landing_zone_components` variable is a pair where the key is component’s name (immutable and static) and the value is path to `.tfvars` file (mutable and dynamic).
+Each element of `landing_zone_components` variable is a pair where the key is component's name (immutable and static) and the value is path to `.tfvars` file (mutable and dynamic).
 This setup allows customers to focus on dynamic aspects of their AWS environments, while terraform codebase almost never changes.

 >_NOTE: In case some terraform config would need to change, instead of updating existing component, create a new one and update `landing_zone_components` list._

 ### The Structure of Landing Zone Components

 When looking at each component defined in `landing_zone_components` map, the first issue that jumps into our sight is YAML format instead of HCL (Why?
-More on this later…) But what’s more important at this point is the emerging repeatable pattern.
+More on this later…) But what's more important at this point is the emerging repeatable pattern.
 For example, [landing\_zone\_vpc](https://github.com/TerraHubCorp/terraform-aws-landing-zone/blob/master/components/landing_zone_vpc/.terrahub.yml) looks something like this:

 ```
 component: